solita/solita.github.com/_posts/2024-01-29-the-things-i-like-about-cljs-and-re-frame.md

 Related to the previous chapter, what's great is that the same REPL setup can also be used for your tests.
 That provides one with the very same tools for developing and debugging your tests, which I've found to be really handy.
 ShadowCLJS provides a test runner, that you can jack up your REPL into.

 As said earlier, if you manage to squeeze your view components, event and subscription implementations into pure functions, it makes writing unit tests for them very pleasant.
+This is also one of the key points of the way that's the prevailing idea behind in the previous chapters that define an app structure.
+Having a clear and concise division of responsibilities and strive to boil most things down to pure functions and basic datastructures, at least in my experience, make testing a hell of a lot easier.

-Still I think the key selling point for me has been Re-Frames testing tools.
+Still I think the key selling point for me has been Re-Frame's testing tools.
 Time after time I've been struggling with E2E tests.
 The tools change (Cypress, TestCafe and what have you) but the problems still persist.
-I've started to wonder whether the problem isn't so much that the tools themselves a crap, rather than that they are set up against an impossible foe and used incorrectly.
+I've started to wonder whether the problem isn't so much that the tools themselves are crap, rather than that they are set up against an impossible foe and used incorrectly.

-Consider the following tests that utilizes the Re-Frames `run-test-sync`
+Consider the following tests that utilizes the Re-Frame's `run-test-sync`

 ```
 (deftest calculation